Polar perturbations of dilaton-Euler-Heisenberg black holes: Results and Analysis

-For the case of $\epsilon=-1$, however, the behavior differs as shown in Figs. \ref{figzeta-1R} and \ref{figzeta-1I}.
-The dilaton mode exhibits trends similar to those for $\epsilon=1$.
-For the gravitational mode, however, the real part monotonically increases with $Q_m$.
-The imaginary part undergoes an initial decrease followed by an increase, exhibiting a reversal where it grows rapidly just before reaching the extremal limit at $Q_m\sim 0.826$.
+For the case of $\epsilon=-1$, the real part (Fig.\ref{figzeta-1R}) exhibits the same trend as that for $\epsilon=1$: all modes increase monotonically with $Q_m$.
+The imaginary part (Fig.\ref{figzeta-1I}), with the exception of the mode $l=3$ (which increases monotonically), undergoes an initial decrease followed by an increase, with a rapid growth before the extremal charge $Q_m\sim 0.826$.
+Taking into account the validity of the numerical method, the curves end before reaching $Q_m=0.826$.
 Furthermore, for fixed $Q_m$ and $\epsilon$, the oscillation frequencies $(\omega_R)$ for the $l=3$ modes are systematically higher than their $l=2$ counterparts, consistent with the expectation that higher-order multipole perturbations correspond to higher characteristic frequencies.